bienflorencia/personal-site/content/post/iNat_API_new_records/index.md

 | Ozotoceros bezoarticus uruguayensis |  1449698 | subspecies |                  1 |
 | Anodontites patagonica              |  1143075 | species    |                  1 |

-There are 12 species!
-We could also try if we have any second records.
+There are 12 species![^1] We could also try if we have any second records.

 ``` r
 taxonRank_observations_2023 %>%